dave-killough/datamachine/README.md

 ## Conclusion

-datamachine is a powerful tool for anyone who works with cloud Python notebooks.
+datamachine is a powerful tool for anyone who wants to reuse Python notebooks.
 With its flexible features and easy-to-use commands, datamachine makes it easy to execute and import notebooks from various sources, store collections of code and their corresponding links in a library, and organize your code with an index.
 So why wait?
-Install datamachine today and take your cloud notebook experience to the next level!
+Install datamachine today and take your notebook experience to the next level!